RayceWheat/password-generator/README.md

 ***
 ## Purpose
-Create an application that can be used to generate a random password Based on the following criteria:
+Create an application that can be used to generate a random password based on the following criteria:
-Be random
+Be random,
-Length: 8-128
+Length: 8-128,
 Must include at least 1 of the following:
-May include lowercase
+May include lowercase,
-May include uppercase
+May include uppercase,
-May include numeric
+May include numeric,
 May include special characters

 ## Bulit with